mikevonwang/lieumila/README.md

 ##### `dictionary` **Object** *required*

 An object where each key is a language code.
 The values can be either arrays or objects, but each value in a single dictionary should have the same schema.
+If a `default_lang` has been defined, then values that correspond to languages that are not the `default_lang` can be `null`.

 See step 3 in "Usage and Example" for an example dictionary.

 #### Returns

 ##### `T(key)` **Function**

 `T()` automatically knows the current language setting of your app.
-This function accepts a `key` string parameter, and should be used in your React Components to render localized text.
+It accepts a `key` string parameter, and should be used in your React Components to render localized text.
 See step 4 in "Usage and Example" for an example.

 ---